John Hope Franklin: Career

 "My challenge," Franklin said, "was to weave into the fabric of American history enough of the presence of blacks so that the story of the United States could be told adequately and fairly."

 In his autobiography, Franklin has described a series of formative incidents in which he confronted racism while seeking to volunteer his services at the beginning of the Second World War.
 He responded to the navy's search for qualified clerical workers, but after he presented his extensive qualifications, the navy recruiter told him that he was the wrong color for the position.
 He was similarly unsuccessful in finding a position with a War Department historical project.
 When he went to have a blood test, as required for the draft, the doctor initially refused to allow him into his office.
 Afterward, Franklin took steps to avoid the draft, on the basis that the country did not respect him or have an interest in his well-being, because of his color.

+According to his article, To and From Brown v.
+Board of Education, written upon the 50th anniversary of Brown and Bolling, Franklin says that Thurgood Marshall recruited him to help respond to the Supreme Court questions in response to the 5 cases brought.
+Specifically they wanted both sides to address the question of whether or not those who wrote and passed the Fourteenth Amendment also meant the elimination of segregation in the public schools.

-In the early 1950s, Franklin served on the NAACP Legal Defense Fund team led by Thurgood Marshall, and helped develop the sociological case for Brown v.
-Board of Education.
-This case, challenging de jure segregated education in the South, was taken to the United States Supreme Court.
-It ruled in 1954 that the legal segregation of black and white children in public schools was unconstitutional, leading to integration of schools.
+Since Marshall and his colleagues were not that knowledgeable in the history of Reconstruction, he asked Franklin to work together with Woodward to develop the legal responses.
+Franklin continued to teach and then spent three days a week at the offices of the NAACP Legal Defense Fund to gather supporting evidence regarding Reconstruction and constitutional history on the topic.
+This included strategies and intentions of Southern leaders who perpetuated and enforced segregation.
+One of the papers he wrote was published as "Jim Crow Goes to School: The Genesis of Legal Segregation in Southern Schools".
+In a landmark ruling, it ruled in 1954 that the legal segregation of black and white children in public schools was unconstitutional, leading to integration of schools.